 Treat it as part of your day, as something that needs to be done.
-Not as something ‘if I have time.”
+Not as something “if I have time.”

-- Scissors [depending on their skill level]
+- Scissors (depending on their skill level)

-- Glue [School glue kind]
+- Glue (School glue kind)

-- Tape [I recommend painter’s tape, so it comes off surfaces easily]
+- Tape (I recommend painter’s tape, so it comes off surfaces easily)

-- Pretty much everything else can be made pretty easily with stuff you have in your cupboards!
-[Seriously.]
+Pretty much everything else can be made pretty easily with stuff you have in your cupboards!
+Seriously.

-We have tons of old measuring cups [from laundry detergent], bottles, medicine droppers, and so on.
-You’ll soon find that a lot of ‘ordinary’ items to you, are a LOT of fun for the kids.
+We have tons of old measuring cups, laundry detergent bottle caps, bottles, medicine droppers, and so on.
+You’ll soon find that a lot of “ordinary” items are a LOT of fun for the kids.

 I’m not crafty/creative myself!

-One word.
-Pinterest.
 You’ll find plenty of inspiration there to get your creative juices flowing.

 But do remember that you don’t have to be overly creative, or an artist, to be seen as creative by your kids.
 Alissa, from Creative With Kids, believes that everyone is creative, and I agree.

-Most of the time, just by starting the activity or project itself with the kids, brings out my own creativity.
+Most of the time, just by starting the activity or project itself with the kids, it brings out my own creativity.